chimbosonic/brew-auto-installer/README.md

 If you would rather install them yourself just do it before running the script.

 The script also relies on bash existing.

+I've been made aware of Brewfile and brew bundle info [here](https://github.com/Homebrew/homebrew-bundle).
+That is a better approach.